balditommaso/mixed-precision-dory/README.md

 Experimets
 ---------

-You can run the experiments from the Jupyter notebook in `./notebooks/aladin.ipynb`.
+The main implementation of ALADIN is located in: `./dory/Frontend_frameworks/QONNX`.

+The experiments presented in the paper can be reproduced using the Jupyter
+notebook: `./notebooks/aladin.ipynb`.

+The notebook contains the configuration and execution of the experiments used to evaluate the proposed work.

 ### Reference